-12-time Grand Slam champion Billie Jean King sat down with us to discuss AFib and what she thinks about another ‘Battle of the Sexes.’
+Twelve-time Grand Slam champion Billie Jean King sat down with ESNY to discuss AFib and what she thinks about Tennis in today’s brave new world.

-There are a handful of human beings throughout history who completely turn the world on its head in a positive manner.
+There are a handful of human beings throughout history who completely turned the world on its head in a positive manner.

-Former professional tennis player and 14-time Grand Slam singles champion Billie Jean King is one of them.
+Former professional tennis player and 12-time Grand Slam singles champion Billie Jean King is undoubtedly one of them.

-While many label her a “tennis player” when the name is brought up, she is a human being, first and foremost.
-A human being because her life’s work reaches far beyond the world of athletics and competition.
+While some carelessly label her as simply “tennis player”—when the name is brought up—she is a human being, first and foremost.
+She represents the very best of humanity because her life’s work reaches far beyond the world of athletics and competition.